MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/web-files.md

 > [!WARNING]
 > - If you plan to [migrate your site](../admin/migrate-portal-configuration.md) to another environment, ensure that the target environment's maximum attachment size is set to the same or greater size as your source environment.
->- The maximum size of files that can be uploaded is determined by the **Maximum file size** setting in the [system settings email tab](/power-platform/admin/system-settings-dialog-box-email-tab) in the environment system settings dialog box.
+>- The maximum size of files is determined by the **Maximum file size** setting in the [system settings email tab](/power-platform/admin/system-settings-dialog-box-email-tab) in the environment system settings dialog box.

 ### Web file attributes